In the News: Plant Safety Tips Highlighted in Plant Engineering Magazine

 Implement emergency safety equipment

 Installing emergency equipment to protect personnel is vital to workplace safety.
-Occupational Safety and Health Administration (OSHA) regulations address the need for emergency eyewash and shower stations in 1910.151(c) but does not go into specific requirements for the equipment.
-The American National Standards Institute (ANSI) Z358.1 standard is the widely accepted guideline for adequately selecting, installing, operating, and maintaining emergency showers, eyewashes, eye/face washes and combination units.
+Occupational Safety and Health Administration (OSHA) regulations address the need for emergency eyewash and shower stations in 1910.151(c) but do not go into specific requirements for the equipment.
+The American National Standards Institute (ANSI) Z358.1 standard is the widely accepted guideline for adequately selecting, installing, operating, and maintaining emergency showers, eyewashes, eye/face washes, and combination units.

 ANZI Z358.1 addresses where and how to install the equipment and the flushing liquid’s velocity, pressure and temperature.
 If a person is exposed to a dangerous substance, they need to flush the area of their body exposed with tepid water as quickly as possible.
 Using tepid water prevents scalding and low-temperature shock.